Keya Group: History

+Controversies

-In MAy 2018, Keya Group signed an agreement with Khulna University to research crab farming in Bangladesh.
-Abdul Khaleque Pathan, his wife, Feroza Begum, and son, Tansin Keya, sold two billion taka worth of shares to pay off bank loans in 2018.
+In 2017 Anti-Corruption Commission arrested the Chairperson of Keya Group, Abdul Khaleque Pathan, for allegedly embezzling 1.11 billion taka from Bangladesh Krishi Bank Limited.
+Financial Reporting Council Bangladesh estimated that Keya Group had laundered more than 10 billion taka through their European subsidiary.
+In 2018, Abdul Khaleque Pathan, his wife, Feroza Begum, and son, Tansin Keya, sold two billion taka worth of shares to pay off bank loans in 2018.
 Keya also violated Dhaka Stock Exchange rules by not publishing their quarterly statements.
 Four directors of Keya Group were fined on 24 July 2018 by Bangladesh Securities and Exchange Commission.
 Keya Group has 1.57 billion taka loan from Pubali Bank.
 An investigation by Dhaka Stock Exchange found irregularities in the company's shares.
 It had been suffering from financial problems.

+Keya Group has announced the permanent closure of four textile factories—including knit composite garments, knitting, spinning, and cotton divisions, plus Keya Yarn Mills—in Konabari, Gazipur, effective May 1, 2025, due to severe financial challenges.
+This closure will render approximately 8,000 workers jobless, among them around 1,000 individuals with disabilities.
+While these textile operations are shutting down, the dyeing unit (employing 400–500 workers) and the cosmetics/detergent wing—generating BDT 25–26 crore monthly—will continue operations.
+Keya Group owes banks around BDT 3,000 crore or roughly U.S. $245 million, and its chairman blamed the situation on banks confiscating the company’s export earnings—allegedly violating central bank rules—further crippling working capital.